 Colistin was used in human medicine between the 1950s and 1970s, after which its use diminished as safer drugs were developed.
 It was however not completely abandoned, and with increasing rates of multidrug-resistance, colistin was revived and recognized as a critically important antibiotic to be used as a last resort when all other therapies failed.

-Meanwhile, colistin was marketed to farmers as an efficient food additive.
+Meanwhile, colistin was marketed to farmers both for treatment and prevention of disease and in some countries also for growth promotion.
 Unfortunately, colistin use in agriculture lead to selection of resistance.
-When the mcr-1 gene was discovered, the disaster became apparent. mcr-1 provides colistin resistance and is located on a plasmid, a mobile genetic element.
+When the mcr-1 gene was discovered, a potential disaster became apparent. mcr-1 provides colistin resistance and is located on a plasmid, a mobile genetic element.
 This makes it transferrable between different strains and even species of bacteria.
-Now, bacteria with mcr-1 has been found worldwide in the environment, animals and humans – even causing disease in patients.
+Now, bacteria with mcr-1, along with several variants of the gene, have been found worldwide in the environment, animals and humans – even causing disease in patients.

 The higher abundance of the mcr-1 gene in isolates from food animals compared to human isolates, the much higher use of colistin in animal farming compared to human medicine, and the finding of mcr-1 together with genetic elements typically seen in animal environments, indicates a flow from animals to humans.